gsbdarc/rf_bootcamp_2025/docs/day1.md

 mv ~/Downloads/data.zip ~/Desktop/
 ```

-Let's take a look inside the file before we unzip to get a sense of its' content
+- Examine the files contents of the zip file without unzipping it.

 ```bash
 unzip -l ~/Desktop/file.zip
 ```

-Lets unzip the file in your local machine:
+- Unzip the file to your Desktop
 ```bash
 cd ~/Desktop
 unzip ~/Desktop/file.zip -d ~/Desktop/
 ```

-This should create a folder called `images/` on your Desktop with all the Pokémon images.
+{: .note}
 Take a moment to look at the files in the `images/` folder.
 You should see files named like this:

 ```plaintext
 bulbasaur_Grass_Poison_ivysaur.png
 charmander_Fire_none_charmeleon.png
 squirtle_Water_none_wartortle.png
 ```

 Now these may be familiar files to some of you and others not so much.
 They do have a common file structure

 `name_type1_type2_evolution`